OpenMDAO/OpenMDAO/ROADMAP.md

 It is not intended to be all encompassing or a binding development plan, but should be regarded as an very strong indication of the focus of the core development team.

-There are three main topic areas that will be focused on:
+There are four main topic areas that will be focused on:
 - Releasing OpenMDAO V3.0!
 - Model & Data Visualization
 - New Differentiation Tools that Reduce User Effort